novemberlc/HousingAntiCheat/README.md

  - A little bit of brain power

 ## Windows EXE (recommended)
+**Warning: It's not a good idea to run random EXEs.
+You have no idea what could be on them.
+This one only contains what's on this repository, but please exercise extreme caution when running random EXEs on the internet.**
 1. Download the latest exe from [releases](https://github.com/novemberlc/HousingAntiCheat/releases).
 2. Put the exe in a folder on its own
 3. Double click the exe to run it.
 If you get a "Windows protected your PC" popup, click "More info", then "Run anyway".
 A config will be created for you.